4d/docs/website/translated_docs/es/Desktop/building.md

 - **Display of an error message with access to the server selection dialog box possible**.
 The user can access the server selection window by clicking on the **Select...** button.
   `ServerSelectionAllowed`: **True** ![](assets/en/Project/connect2.png) ![](assets/en/Project/connect3.png)

-## Automatic updating of server or single-user applications

-In principle, updating server applications or merged single-user applications require user intervention (or programming custom system routines): whenever a new version of the merged application is available, you have to exit the application in production and manually replace the old files with the new ones; then restart the application and select the current data file.

-You can automate this procedure to a large extent using the following language commands: [`SET UPDATE FOLDER`](https://doc.4d.com/4dv19/help/command/en/page1291.html), [`RESTART 4D`](https://doc.4d.com/4dv19/help/command/en/page1292.html), and also [`Get last update log path`](https://doc.4d.com/4dv19/help/command/en/page1301.html) for monitoring operations.
-The idea is to implement a function in your 4D application triggering the automatic update sequence described below.
-It can be a menu command or a process running in the background and checking at regular intervals for the presence of an archive on a server.

-> You also have XML keys to elevate installation privileges so that you can use protected files under Windows (see the [4D XML Keys BuildApplication](https://doc.4d.com/4Dv19/4D/19/4D-XML-Keys-BuildApplication.100-5447429.en.html) manual).

-Here is the scenario for updating a server or merged single-user application:

-1. You transfer, for example using an HTTP server, the new version of the server application or the merged single-user application onto the machine in production.
-2. In the application in production, you call the `SET UPDATE FOLDER` command: this command designates the location of the folder where the "pending" update of the current application is found.
-Optionally, you can copy in this folder the custom elements of the version in production (user files).
-3. In the application in production, call the `RESTART 4D` command: this command automatically triggers execution of a utility program named "updater" that exits the current application, replaces it using the "pending" update if one is specified, and restarts the application with the current data file.
-The former version is renamed.

-> This sequence is compatible with Windows server applications run as a Service.

-### Update log

-The installation procedure produces a log file detailing the update operations of merged applications (client, server or single-user) on the target machines.
-This file is useful for analyzing any errors that occur during the installation process.

-The update log is named `YYYY-MM-DD_HH-MM-SS_log_X.txt`, for example, `2021-08-25_14-23-00_log_1.txt` for a file created on August 25, 2021 at 14:23.

-This file is created in the "Updater" application folder, within the system user folder.
-You can find out the location of this file at any time using the [`Get last update log path`](https://doc.4d.com/4dv19/help/command/en/page1301.html) command.